Micky1979/findesp/README.md

 findesp disk2
 ```

+It returns the BSD Name of the ESP like "disk0s1"
-Also support finding associated ESP of any apfs container or apfs partition
+Also support finding associated ESP of any apfs container or apfs partition.

+I made this script for Clover Bootloader if devs are intrested, may be used in the installer.